Bill13579/tabby/README.md

-# Intro
+# What is it?

-This is the development branch for the new release v1.1.0 of Tabby.
-You can try out new features by using this release.
-If you see any bugs in this release or any other, you can report it in the issues section of Github; or even better, if you have a fix for the problem, you can create pull requests at any time! :-)

-Note: Because this release is still in development, it may contain bugs; so, beware!

-# About Tabby

 Tabby is a window & tab manager that can manage great amounts of windows and tabs at ease.

 Tabby is an open-source project.
+When a new release is been developed, development branches will be created with the format `vX.X.X-dev`; Go there to see the latest code.

-You can install it on Tabby's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/
+You can install Tabby on it's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/

 # File Structure